pe712/PSC/docs/docs/algorithms.md

 roslaunch gmapping slam_gmapping_pr2.launch
 ```

-When done you can download it (it downloads by default in current directory)
+When done you can download it (it downloads by default in current directory).
 ```
 rosrun map_server map_saver -f circuit
 ```

-You can then see it with
+You can then see it with:
 ```
 rosrun f1tenth_simulator waypoint_logger.py show-circuit.pgm
 ```
 Waypoint_logger has been designed to show both P2 (ASCII) and P5 (binary) .pgm files.
 If you have recorded any waypoints earlier in fichiers_csv/waypoints.csv, they will appear and the map and may be not relevant.
 The plot is automatically saved in fichiers_csv.

-## waypoints
+## Waypoints
-You can see waypoints on a map `map_example.pgm` with
+You can see waypoints on a map `map_example.pgm` with:
 ```
 rosrun f1tenth_simulator waypoint_logger.py show-map_example.pgm
 ```
-You can select some waypoints among them with (replace start and end by indices of waypoints)
+You can select some waypoints among them with (replace start and end by indices of waypoints):
 ```
 rosrun f1tenth_simulator waypoint_logger.py truncate-start-end
 ```
-A copy of waypoints.csv is saved and then the file is modified to keep only waypoints between start and end
+A copy of waypoints.csv is saved and then the file is modified to keep only waypoints between start and end.

 To record waypoints, run:
 ```